GirkovArpa/caesar-cryptar/README.md

 That's over 30x smaller than using the regular Lazarus control library, and over 100x smaller than using C++ Builder's VCL library.

+It's probably possible to reduce the size from 50KB to 3KB by writing directly for the Win32 API without the help of a WYSIWYG IDE.

+But I'm not about that lyfe.

 ![GIF from Imgur](https://i.imgur.com/jBUIKNR.gif)